malucart/pwanble-dot-kr/challenge2-collision/collision.md

 }
 ```

-<p>Well, the code says I have to choose one password that have to follow this: </p>
+<p>Well, the code says I have to choose one password that it has to follow this: </p>

 ```
 0 - 255 (dec)